18F/identity-pki/terraform/tooling/tooling/README.md

 # Auto-Terraform

-This directory contains the code that sets up the global stuff that all pipelines need in `module`, and then calls `module-pipeline` with arguments for each tf dir you want to build.
+This directory contains the code that sets up the global resources that all pipelines need in `module`, and then calls `module-pipeline` with arguments for each tf dir you want to build.